 Besides, it seems to me that cultural misappropriation isn’t exclusive to the Carnival, any Glastonbury noticeboard will reveal people offering costly workshops and healing based on the spiritual practices of tribal cultures to which they don’t belong.

 There’s plenty more to take offence at if you are so inclined: a float adorned with adult babies, another with a Christmas theme featuring a sign about ‘Santa’s wrinkly sack’ and one featuring plump Somerset ladies dressed as schoolgirls.
-Generally, the floats are an interesting reflection of what has caught the public imagination over the last year – steampunk, Winter themes, popular films and musicals.

 The carnival is very much a spectacle, there is very little audience participation, except the reaching into pockets for coins for the carnival charity collectors, and apparently there isn’t enough of that to ensure the carnivals’ continued viability.
 A few years ago when I lived in Wells Road we dressed up in frocks and feather boas and were threatened with arrest for dancing on the pavement while awaiting the floats.
 Years ago too, I remember the crowd would clap enthusiastically to show their appreciation at the best floats, or the most imaginatively dressed dancers in the parade.
 I heard very little clapping this year as I watched from outside St John’s Church.
 I wondered whether this was down to us being used to getting our entertainment from screens nowadays, rather than real live humans that might appreciate the applause, but perhaps it was due to the rain – it’s hard to clap when you’re holding an umbrella.